Ever wonder how you’re supposed to juggle everything in your head? How do you prioritize the rules to know for the bar exam?

 - Here are the biggest (highly tested) areas on the MBE.

-You don’t need to have “learned enough law yet” before you dive into the pool.
+You don’t need to have “learned enough law yet” before you dive into the pool!
 Trying to ensure that is exactly how I failed the California Bar Exam my first time.

 Knowledge removed from the facts is nothing.
-It’s all artificial if you don’t know to use it.
+It’s all artificial if you don’t know how to use it.

 The essay and MBE questions you go through now will become familiar fact patterns you might see again on the exam.
 Practicing and self-critiquing your work help you accomplish everything you seek: